Salmakis/ImageFilterCollection/README.md

 # Image Filter Collection
-Collection of Image Filters for Pixel Art resizing.
-(HQ, XBR, etc) Based on the 2dImageFilter by Hawkynt: https://github.com/Hawkynt/2dimagefilter
+Collection of Image Filters for PixelArt resizing.
+(HQ, XBR, etc) based on the 2dImageFilter by Hawkynt: https://github.com/Hawkynt/2dimagefilter

 Most likely i made a new gui (WPF) and added the option to use the clipboard as source for the images, and a wrapper to use the filters in any NetStandart2.0 or higher environemt.

-It supports PNG files and Clipboard with Alpha channel
+It supports PNG files and clipboard with alpha channel

 ![Screenshot](Screenshots/ImageFilter2.png)